Tokyo Private Tour for Solo Travelers

 TSUKIJI MARKET

-Counter seating is the default format here—solo diners are expected, not accommodated.
-Your guide walks you through ordering at the counter, reading the menu board, and the subtle signals that regulars use.
-By the end of Tsukiji, you'll have a template for every counter restaurant you visit alone this week.
+Counter seating is Tokyo's default solo format — not a consolation, just how people eat.
+Your guide walks you through ordering at the counter, reading the board, and the signals regulars use.
+By the end of Tsukiji, you have a template for every counter restaurant you'll visit alone this week.

 Peaceful walk through Ueno Park